stabilityprotocol/docs/docs/builders/tutorials/contract_deploy/deploy_contract_with_remix.md

-# Quickstart - Deploy Contract Using Remix
+# Deploy Contract Using Remix

 ## 1. Introduction